mubbvyhf/image_noise_level_estimation/README.md

 ## Introduction

-This repository is a non-official implementation of the following paper:
+This repository is a non-official C++ implementation of the following paper:

 Chen G , Zhu F , Heng P A .
 An Efficient Statistical Method for Image Noise Level Estimation[C]// 2015 IEEE International Conference on Computer Vision (ICCV).
 IEEE Computer Society, 2015.